 Dr. Scudder was born on October 6th, 1926 and educated at the University of Wisconsin and Loyola's Stritch School of Medicine; his degrees were in zoology, languages and chemistry, and his PhD was in pharmacology.
 In his youth, he was a highly intelligent young man, interested in almost everything.
 He studied drama, music and art, but ultimately he chose to pursue science as a career.
 He had two early heterosexual marriages, the second of which produced four sons: Saul, Gideon, Fenris and Ahab.

 In 1959 he met Joseph Odom, twelve years his junior, whom everyone knew as Joey.
 Joey served as cook and housekeeper to Dr. Scudder and his sons, and shared quarters in an aging mansion Dr. Scudder had purchased; built in 1904, it was designed by a student of Frank Lloyd Wright and located on Adams St. on Chicago's West Side.
-It was a rough area, but Dr. Scudder enjoyed the fading splendor of the mansion and the space it provided for his various interests, which included collecting antiques, producing his own paintings, playing the harp, providing a home for two huge English mastiffs, and pursuing a lively and varied correspondence with individuals and institutions — including the Church of Satan.
-Although he told his friends in Georgia that he hadn't joined the organization due to the membership fee, a cancelled check for a subscription to the Church of Satan's newsletter, The Cloven Hoof, was found on his desk after his death.
+It was a rough area, but Dr. Scudder enjoyed the fading splendor of the mansion and the space it provided for his various interests, which included collecting antiques, producing his own paintings, playing the harp, providing a home for two huge English mastiffs, and pursuing a lively and varied correspondence with individuals and institutions — including the Anton LaVey.
+Although he told his friends in Georgia that he hadn't joined the organization due to the membership fee, a search of Church of Satan archival material has revealed that Dr. Scudder did indeed formalize his affiliation, mailing his membership form and a check for $50 to San Francisco on June 16th, 1980.
+A cancelled check for a subscription to the Church of Satan's newsletter, The Cloven Hoof, was found on his desk after his death.
 According to his friends, whenever the subject of church or religion came up, Dr. Charles Scudder would say, "I'm a Satanist."

 In 1976, Dr. Scudder became disillusioned with his career and tired of the challenges of living in a disintegrating neighborhood.
 His sons had grown and left home for their own pursuits; he was still reeling from the sudden death of his youngest son, Ahab.
 At the time of his relocation to Chattooga County, Georgia, Dr. Scudder was an associate professor of pharmacology at Loyola University's Stritch School of Medicine, serving as both a research scientist and an instructor.
 He decided to resign his position, and try to live "off the grid," in a rural, self-sustaining setting.
 Fed up with the frustrations of academic research, he wanted to be surrounded by the beauty of Nature and enjoy a measure of isolation.
 He purchased 40 acres of mountainous, undeveloped land in rural Georgia.
 You may read about his decision in his own words here: